ascusf/lab_bacterial_growth/README.md

 config = GrowthConfiguration(volume_information=volume_info,
                             time_information=time_info,
                             cell_information=cell_info)
-- This subplots the concentration micrograms/mL vs time in minututes and Population
-- size in colony-forming units vs time in minutes using the model equations.
+- subplots the concentration micrograms/mL vs time in minututes and Population size in colony-forming units vs time in minutes using the model equations.
-- A second is plotted using collected data and the model equations.
-It returns printed
+- A second plot is plotted using collected data and the model equations.
-- inputs and outputs.
-ecoli_read, original_cfu = BacterialGrowth(initial_read=initial_read,
+- It returns printed inputs and outputs. ecoli_read, original_cfu = BacterialGrowth(initial_read=initial_read,
    data=test,configuration=config).bacterial_growth()
 - If data is provided, the plot_data function in Plot class returns a plot of